GabeStah/gremlin-blog-posts/src/_posts/chaos-engineering/chaos-engineering-through-staged-resiliency/stage-1/2018-10-11-chaos-engineering-through-staged-resiliency-stage-1.md

 #### 5. Create a Non-Critical Dependency Failover Playbook

-The **Bookstore** example app doesn't has any non-critical dependencies at the moment given its simple architecture (`CDN > API Server < Database`).
-However, progressing through each resiliency stage will _require_ additional system and services to maintain failure resilience, which will inherently add non-critical dependencies.
+The **Bookstore** example app doesn't have any non-critical dependencies at the moment given its simple architecture (`CDN > API Server < Database`).
+However, progressing through each resiliency stage will _require_ additional systems and services to maintain failure resilience, which will inherently add non-critical dependencies.

 ### Complete and Available Prerequisites